yassinebridi/serpl/README.md

 ### Prerequisites

-- [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed on your system.
 - [ripgrep](https://github.com/BurntSushi/ripgrep?tab=readme-ov-file#installation) installed on your system.
+- (Optional) [ast-grep](https://ast-grep.github.io) installed on your system, if you want to use the AST Grep functionality.

 ### Steps